 Anyway most blog visitors aren’t looking for Hemingway – they’re looking for a solution to a problem.

-I’ve seen many blogs riddled with spelling and grammatical errors, only to turn to their income report and find they’ve been averaging profits over $10,000 per month, so I wouldn’t worry too much about trying to achieve perfect English in a blog.
+I’ve seen many blogs riddled with spelling and grammatical errors, only to turn to their income report and find they’ve been averaging profits over $10,000 per month, so obviously it’s possible to be successful even with a rather cavalier approach to written English.

 6. No One Reads Long Posts